tdegeus/mate-cluster/doc/pages/mate.rst

     - `MaTeCluster@tue.nl <MaTeCluster@tue.nl>`_

-  * For questions concerning a specific programming language, other :ref:`page-people` can be consulted.

 There are several clusters available in the MaTe group, and many more will come at some point after writing this document.
 Therefore, this manual uses the ``furnace`` cluster as an example.
 The ``furnace`` cluster consists of the following resources: